 A total of fifty five participants attended this Forum to hear presentations from a range of health providers - a diabetes health educator, physiotherapist, nephrologist, podiatrist, social worker, chronic kidney disease nurse educator and consumer members.

-Feedback from evaluations ranked sessions as very good to excellent.
 Consumers were impressed with the informative presented and clarity of the explanations provided.
-They strongly identified with presentations by patients with chronic kidney disease who shared their stories.
+They strongly identified with presentations by those with chronic kidney disease who shared their stories.
 Consumers reported that they had gained insight and practical suggestions to help them better manage their own health picture.
 All supported attending further forums of a similar nature.

 TASMANIA - HOBART